teamstarter/graphql-sequelize-generator/README.md

----
-description: >-
-  Graphql-Sequelize-Generator (GSG) is a set of tools that will allow you to easily generate a graphql API from your sequelize models.
----

 # Graphql-Sequelize-Generator

+Graphql-Sequelize-Generator (GSG) is a set of tools that will allow you to easily generate a GraphQL API from your sequelize models.

+It is a very good fit for POC and fast MVP creation, while also scaling pretty well thanks to (dataloader-sequelize)[https://github.com/mickhansen/dataloader-sequelize].

 ## What can I do with GSG?

 The tools provided by this library will allow you to:

-- Query any model defined in your app through Graphql.
+- Query any model defined in your app through GraphQL.
 - Auto-generate create/update/delete mutations.
 - Define before/after hooks and all resolvers, including the mutations.
 - Easily create custom mutations.
-- Get an integrated interface to test your Graphql API.
+- Get an integrated interface to test your GraphQL API.
 - Counts for each model can also be generated.
 - Subscriptions auto-generated for mutations.
 - Add custom fields/resolvers on auto-generated types.
+- Easy integration with (dataloader-sequelize)[https://github.com/mickhansen/dataloader-sequelize]

 ## Getting started